Classic American steakhouse known for perfectly seared steaks & elegant ambiance. Great for special occasions & business dinners.

-"The porterhouse for two and the NY Sirloin (strip) are recommended, along with sides of onion rings and creamed spinach or mashed potatoes.
-The tomahawk steak is also mentioned."
+"The porterhouse and NY Sirloin (strip) are frequently recommended, often paired with sides like onion rings, creamed spinach, or mashed potatoes."

 Important Note

-One commenter felt the quality of their dry-aged porterhouse was not as good as Peter Luger's.
-It can also be considered a splurge.
+One commenter felt the quality of their porterhouse steak was not as good as Peter Luger's.
+Another review mentioned it as an overpriced breakfast option.

 Positive"Benjamin Steakhouse is listed among the user's 'meh' steakhouses."